 Doctor Who, 1963 til present

-Doctor Who, which is filmed all over Wales, has its home base at Roath Lock in Cardiff Bay, a 16,000 square metre purpose-built BBC site where Casualty and Pobol y Cwm are also created.
-There's also a Roath Lock tour you can book on to.
+Doctor Who, which is filmed all over Wales, was previously based at Roath Lock in Cardiff Bay, a 16,000 square metre purpose-built BBC site where Casualty and Pobol y Cwm are also created.
+The iconic series is now made by production company Bad Wolf at its Wolf Studios Wales base, just outside Cardiff.

 Find out more on our Discovery of Witches locations page.